BrokenHead/BrokenHead/README.md

 ## Fullstack Developer
 ### About Me
 I'm Fullstack Developer, based in Pathum thani, Thailand.
-With background in Computer Engineer, I’m an active person who seek to learn more on how to work effectively and to how learn to handle a problem in an urgent situations more professionally.
+With background in Computer and Robotics Engineering, I’m an active person who seek to learn more on how to work effectively and how learn to handle a problem in an urgent situations more professionally.

 ### ✨ check my github page https://brokenhead.github.io
 📫 You can contact me at varist.siri@gmail.com

-### skill
+### skills

 **Competent with:**
 <p align="left">